 Summer Session I (Economics, History, Political Science; 300-level; 3 credits)

-The creation of the European Union will go down in history as one of the most remarkable achievements of the twentieth century; in less than two generations Europeans fought two appalling wars among themselves, appreciated the dangers of nationalism and sat down to design a system that would make inconceivable that they would ever take up arms against each other again.
-A body of laws and treaties has been agreed upon and a set of institutions has been created that have altered the political, economic and social landscape of western Europe.
+The creation of the European Union will go down in history as one of the most remarkable achievements of the twentieth century.
+In less than two generations, Europeans fought two appalling wars among themselves, appreciated the dangers of nationalism and sat down to design a system that would make inconceivable that they would ever take up arms against each other again.
+A body of laws and treaties has been agreed and a set of institutions has been created that have altered the political, economic and social landscape of western Europe.
 The main objective of this class is to gain understanding on how European Union works and about what it means for the millions of people who live under its jurisdiction.
 Our goal is to provide students with fair understandings of concept of the European market integration within the present framework of globalization, trade liberalization and regionalism.
-Taught in English.

 Elementary Italian I